 - 2 cups flour

-- 1 small box pumpkin spice instant pudding (use vanilla if pumpkin spice not available)
+- 1 small box pumpkin spice instant pudding (if not available, substitute with vanilla pudding mixed with ½ teaspoon pumpkin pie spice)

 - 1 cup canned pumpkin